 Being intelligent in what regards leadership is a long but rewarding journey, as to find the right balance, contributes to increase our capacity to be quick comprehending, and to have a better management.
 In this train of thoughts being intelligent can be associated with the following definitions:

 - the skill of displaying quickness of understanding, sound thought, or good judgement: for instance being able to an intelligent reply to a given challenge;

 - in the other hand the skill of having the faculty of reasoning and understanding something; possessing the right intelligence – contextual or emotional

 - it is skill associated with mathematics with something of pertaining to the ability to do data processing, being smart;

 - also it is the virtue of having the right necessary understanding or knowledge at the right moment.

-Intelligence is therefore a trait made of layers of personality, it is a powerful emotional capacity to manage the human drive we have inside and in the interaction with our ecosystems, personal and professional business wise.
-Intelligence deals with various dilemmas, equations and solutions such as abstract thinking, right social integration in society, the sum of values, personal and peer to peer understanding, specially a strong dose of self-awareness.
+Intelligence is therefore a trait made up with the layers of one´s personality.
+It is a powerful emotional and cognitive capacity that lets us manage the human drive we all have inside, and it´s interaction with our ecosystems.
+Intelligence deals with various dilemmas, equations and solutions such as abstract thinking, right social integration in society, the sum of one´s values, personal and peer to peer understanding, and specially, a strong dose of self-awareness.